kepelrs/nestjs-prisma-crud/docs/docs/crud-endpoints.md

 The CRUD controller is just a regular NestJS controller with a few characteristics:

--   All routes use the generated `YourEntityService` for performing the CRUD operations.
+-   All routes use the generated `<ModelName>Service` for performing the CRUD operations.
 -   All routes retrieve `@Query('crudQuery') crudQuery: string` and pass it along to the service.

 :::tip